Campaign of the Month: October 2017

 That all changed when Pearl Chastain rose from torpor and made clear she viewed her grandchilde as a low-born poseur of the worst sort; he would need to change a great deal about himself if he were to have any place within their clan and covenant.

 Pietro sneered at the idea he owed his grandsire anything: he was a half-century dead and hadn’t once laid eyes on her.
 He’d have probably jumped ship from the Invictus even if his sire hadn’t.
 He wound up with the Anarchs, whose sensibilities were always more in line with his own.
-Katherine Beaumont was quick to besmirch his name and claim he was an “unreformable scoundrel,” but others countered that Barthélemy (who’d earned Pietro’s respect) was able to influence his childe’s artistic sensibilities in a more productive direction, or at least less personally dangerous one.
-Pietro was just another descendant who the out-of-touch Pearl had needlessly alienated.
+Katherine Beaumont was quick to besmirch him as bad seed who’d never have lasted in the First Estate.
+Others countered that Barthélemy (who’d earned Pietro’s respect) had influenced his childe’s criminal activities in a more productive direction.
+Pietro was just another potentially loyal descendant who Pearl had needlessly alienated.

 Looking back isn’t for Pietro, though, especially when the Anarchs admired his exploits.
-Pietro was happy to bask in his newfound popularity with the covenant’s younger members, though like his cousin Veronica, he makes no bones over the fact he doesn’t care about the Movement’s larger cause: he just wants the freedom to do what he wants.
+Pietro was happy to bask in his newfound popularity with the covenant’s younger members, even if he didn’t care about the Movement’s larger cause: he just wanted the freedom to do what he wanted.
+He was completely open about it, though, unlike his cousin Veronica.
 For decades, that was enough for Coco and Miss Opal.
 Better to have him on their side than someone else’s.

-Pietro likes to say a good thief is also a faster runner: it’s inevitable they’ll get caught at some point.
+Pietro likes to say a good thief is also a better runner: getting caught is inevitable.
 Katrina “caught” everybody.
 Stories say that Pietro stole a helicopter from the feds and took it on a joyride.
 That’s how he got out of the city.

-It’s other licks, though, who tell those stories.
+It’s other licks who tell those stories, though.
+Not Pietro.

 Pietro doesn’t talk about Katrina.
-There aren’t any Kindred who claim to have seen him in Houston or Baton Rouge, so he doesn’t seem to have fled there.
-He didn’t remain in the city, either: why would he, when there was nothing but danger and next to no blood after the kine all left?
+No Kindred claim to have seen him in Houston or Baton Rouge, so he doesn’t seem to have fled there.
+He didn’t stay in the city, either: why would he, when there was all danger and no blood?
+The kine had evacuated.
 Veronica, the lick who’s closest to him, just gets nasty (even by her standards) when the subject comes up.
-Katrina wasn’t a happy occasion for either of them: Barthélemy was a lover and mawla to both Toreador, and destroyed during the flight to Houston.
+Katrina wasn’t a happy occasion for either of them: Barthélemy was a lover and mentor to both Toreador, and met final death during the flight to Houston.
 Some licks wonder if that’s why Pietro doesn’t like to talk about it, but he doesn’t talk about the next two years, either.
 Katrina is the one story he refuses to boast about.

 Since the Storm